Registered Mental Health Nurse

 Health & Safety

-All employees have a responsibility to abide by the safety practices and codes authorised by Mundesley Hospital.
+All employees have a responsibility to abide by the safety practices and codes authorised by Norvic Healthcare.
 They have an equal responsibility with management for maintaining safe working practices.

 Staff Professional and Personal Development Journey

 To receive supervision and annual appraisal and develop personal development plans for all staff for whom you have line management responsibility.
-To engage in the weekly development programme.
+To engage in any development programmes.

 Staff Engagement and Wellbeing

-- To engage with all staff on in the design and delivery of services.
+- Where appropriate, engage with all staff on in the design and delivery of services.
 This means listening to and involving junior staff in decisions that affect them and the service that they provide.

 - To work as a team to ensure all staff receive adequate breaks within shifts and to use their break time healthily.